Proposal for a

 The evaluated Member State shall submit to the Commission and the Council its action

-plan within one month three weeks of the adoption of the recommendations.
+one month three weeks of the adoption of the recommendations.
 The

-Commission shall transmit that action plan to the European Parliament without any
+Commission shall transmit that action plan to the European Parliament

-delay (covers AM 37 EPP, AM 254 Renew)
+delay (covers AM 37 EPP, AM 254 Renew).

 The Commission shall provide the evaluated Member State observations on the